dvollrath/Crops/Readme.md

 Once those scripts have been run, then "Crops_Reg_IPUMS_Prep.do" can be run, which merges the collapsed population data with the geographic data.
 This script also runs the regressions for the IPUMS data.

 ### Data Sources
 You can see the organization of the folders for the data in the "Crops_Data_Reference.r" script.
+All the data we use is public, and freely downloaded from the original sources.
+To facilitate an exact replication, you can access our files [here](https://www.dropbox.com/sh/6oqe37kzubrf5p4/AAB-E7Rq7CULkP_WzO3z4Pkia?dl=0).
+Note that the full set of data is around 25GB.

-We have not posted the full data because it is available freely, and because the raw data takes up 25 GB of space.
-The source of the data can be found at:
+The original sources of the data can be found at the following links:

 1. CropCSI: From Ozak and Galor (2016).
 See [here](https://ozak.github.io/Caloric-Suitability-Index/), and look for the "Caloric Suitability for Individual Crops" link towards the bottom of the page.
 2. GADM: From [here](http://www.gadm.org), and see their download section.